ftCLI/FoundryTools-CLI/README.md

 The 'data.csv' file can be created using the following command:

-    ftcli automator init-csv INPUT_PATH
+    ftcli assistant init-csv INPUT_PATH

 At this point, the CSV file will contain a representation of the actual state of the fonts (the family_name column will contain values of nameID 16, or nameID 1 if 16 is not present).
-It can be edited manually, using the 'ftcli automator edit-csv' command and also automatically recalculated using the 'ftcli automator recalc-csv' command.
+It can be edited manually, using the 'ftcli assistant edit-csv' command and also automatically recalculated using the 'ftcli assistant recalc-csv' command.

-The 'ftcli automator recalc-csv' command will recalculate style names, italic bits, width and weight style names according to the values contained in the JSON configuration file.
+The 'ftcli assistant recalc-csv' command will recalculate style names, italic bits, width and weight style names according to the values contained in the JSON configuration file.

-When the 'data.csv' file contains the desired values, these values can be applied to fonts running the 'ftcli automator recalc-names' command (see 'ftcli automator recalc-names --help' for more information).
+When the 'data.csv' file contains the desired values, these values can be applied to fonts running the 'ftcli assistant recalc-names' command (see 'ftcli assistant recalc-names --help' for more information).

 #### edit-cfg
 Command line editor for JSON configuration files.